grindsa/acme2certifier/docs/acme_ca.md

 This only works (and makes any sense) if the back-end ACME endpoint does not issue any challenges, for example commercial services with pre-authenticated domains.
 The purpose is to provide ACME access across an organization without sharing the commercial endpoint account's private key, replacing it with standard ACME challenges.

-Functionality of the handler will be extended across the next acme2certifer releases.
+Functionality of the handler will be extended in the next acme2certifer releases.

 ## Configuration